luancordeiro/lidarpy/README.md

 ## Features:

-1. **Background Noise Removal**:
-   - Easily remove background noise from LIDAR inversion using reference altitude with `remove_background` function.

-2. **Data Grouping**:
-   - Group the LIDAR inversion every n_bins range bins using `groupby_nbins`.

-3. **Bin Adjustments**:
-   - Adjust inversion bins for dead time or other artifacts with `binshift`.

-4. **Uncertainty Computation**:
+- **Cloud Identification**:
+  - The `CloudFinder` class has been designed to scrutinize LIDAR signals and pinpoint cloud layers based on set conditions and statistical measures.

+- **Klett Inversion Application**:
-   - Calculate the uncertainty for LIDAR observations with `get_uncertainty`.
+  - Employ the `Klett` class for the execution of the Klett inversion algorithm specific to LIDAR inversion.

-5. **Dead Time Correction**:
-   - Apply a dead-time correction using the `dead_time_correction` function.

-6. **Klett Inversion**:
+- **Raman Inversion Technique**:
-   - Implement the Klett inversion algorithm to derive aerosol extinction and backscatter profiles with the `Klett` class.
+  - The `Raman` class assists in applying the Raman inversion algorithm, extracting information on aerosol extinction and backscatter profiles from LIDAR inversions.

-7. **Raman Inversion**:
-   - Use the Raman inversion technique based on differences between elastic and inelastic scattering signals with the `Raman` class.

-8. **Multi-Scatter Correction**
+- **Multi-Scattering Corrections**:
+  - Harness the power of the `multiscatter` function to perform comprehensive multiple scattering calculations for radar or lidar, inspired by Hogan's 2008 model on fast lidar and radar multiple-scattering.

+- **Cloud Optical Depth Calculation**:
+  - Utilize the `GetCod` class to compute Cloud Optical Depth (COD) via methods elaborated by Young in 1995.
+The class capitalizes on molecular scattering principles and radiative transfer theory to present both standard fitting and Monte Carlo techniques.

+- **Lidar Ratio Computation**:
+  - The upcoming `LidarRatioCalculator` class is anticipated to offer essential tools and algorithms for calculating the lidar ratio, crucial for many LIDAR applications.

 ## Installation: